tarrie/journal/README.md

 So in this design User-A is connect to it own server, and User-B is connected to its own server.
 All sending and recieving is between respective servers.

 Actually lets just skip chats for now.
-However whatevern we implment needs some sort of real time notification and thats basically the main issue for chats.
+However whatevern we implment needs some sort of real time notification and thats basically the main issue for chats. <br>

+Even the interface is taking hours to write, probably going to cancel the meeting downtown with the bro recruiter.